New business enquiries

 Find out more

-The ongoing Covid-19 situation has forced many airlines to withdraw scheduled flights and because of this several our carriers have informed us that, with regret, they have no alternative but to implement temporary peak surcharges to help them to cover their increased operational costs at the current time.
+Theongoing Covid-19 situation has forced many airlines to withdraw scheduled flights.
+Regrettably, several of our carriers have told us they are having to implement temporary peak surcharges to help them cover their increase coperational costs.

-All our air Express, Import and Export couriers are facing significant increase in linehaul costs due to the current demand for freight cargo capacity within the logistics industry and unfortunately, we are left withno choice but to pass these surcharges on, at cost to our clients.
+All of our air Express, Import and Export couriers are facing significant increases in linehaul costs due to the current demand for freightcargo capacity within the logistics industry.
+Unfortunately, we are left withno choice but to pass on these surcharges at cost to our clients.

 These surcharges are only applicable to our Global Export and Import services.
 European Road and domestic services are unaffected.